 Apron Care, Maintenance & Inspection

-The Warranty of garments is 2 years from date of manufacture.
+The Warranty of garments is 3 years from date of manufacture.
 With careful use and proper storage, the useful life should be several years.
-When not in use, garments should be placed on a hanger.
+When not in use, garments should be placed on a hanger and apron rack.
 Extreme heat will severely damage your garment!
-AVOID CONTACT WITH HOT SURFACES OR LENGTHY DIRECT EXPOSURE TO HOT SUNLIGHT, AS MATERIAL MAY HEAT UP AND MELT LAYERS TOGETHER.
-Also avoid contact with sharp objects as these may penetrate the garment’s protective core.

-For transportation, the garments should be carefully rolled up and put in a box or tube.
+For transportation, the garments should be carefully rolled up and put in a box, tube or customised carry bag.

--Most dirt and water-soluble stains, including blood, other body fluids and barium contrast media, can be removed using mild household dish washing liquid-type soaps/detergents (eg “Palmolive”, “Dove” etc.) in diluted form in cold water.
+-Most dirt and water-soluble stains, including blood, other body fluids and barium contrast media, can be removed using mild household dish washing liquid-type soaps/detergents (eg “Palmolive”, “Dove” etc) in diluted form in cold water, or warm soapy water.

 -For stubborn marks, especially congealed barium contrast medium on a woven surface, the use of a soft scrubbing brush is recommended, using mild detergent liquid.

 -For other proprietary cleaners, including combined cleaning/disinfecting agents, avoid the use of alcohol or alcohol-based agents, especially IPA/ethanol, and harsh caustic- or phosphate-based agents.

 -Quaternary ammonium cleaners/disinfectants (QATS) are recommended, provided they are substantially alcohol-free and made up in dilute water-based forms.
 Follow manufacturer’s instructions for make-up/ dilution.

 -In all cases, the fabric surface should be wiped, rinsed with a water- dampened cloth, and then wiped dry, or aired.